Bpetal8/zipline-rwanda-analysis/README.md

 **Geospatial SQL + data pipeline project analysing drone delivery operations from Zipline's Muhanga Distribution Centre, Rwanda.**

-Built by [Kevin Kayitare](https://www.linkedin.com/in/kevin-kayitare-2b3b16327/) — a Product Manager based in Kigali, Rwanda, applying for a Technical Program Manager role on Zipline's Data Operations team.
+Built by Kevin Kayitare — Product Manager based in Kigali, Rwanda, working on Rwanda's nationwide Blood Bank Management System, civil registration, and health records infrastructure

 ---

-## Why I built this
+## Background

-Zipline's TPM role is fundamentally about turning messy, manual operational workflows into scalable, auditable systems.
-To demonstrate I think in those terms — not just in product roadmaps — I built a full operational data pipeline modelled on Zipline's real-world Rwanda delivery network.
+Zipline's Rwanda network delivers blood products and medical supplies to hospitals across the Southern and Eastern provinces.
+This project builds a full operational data pipeline modelled on that network — covering data ingestion, quality validation, SQL analysis, and visualisation.

-The dataset is synthetic but grounded in Zipline's actual operating context: the Muhanga distribution centre, the hospitals it serves across Rwanda's Southern and Eastern provinces, blood product deliveries, and the kinds of telemetry data Zipline's drones produce in flight.
+The dataset is synthetic but grounded in Zipline's actual operating context: the Muhanga distribution centre, the hospitals it serves, blood product payloads, and the telemetry data drones produce in flight.
 ---

 ## Project structure